-The purpose of the on-site supervision activities is to form an opinion on the financial soundness and risk profile of the bank, to identify areas where corrective action is required and to make recommendations regarding the measures to be taken.
-Under the authority granted by the Banking Law No. 62/2017, the International Banking Units Law No. 41/2008, and other pertinent legislation, the Central Bank supervises all banking transactions.
-Central Bank auditors carry out the determination and analysis of the relations and balances between banks 'assets, receivables, shareholders' equity, liabilities, profit and loss accounts and all other factors affecting the financial structure, as well as the supervision of banks' information systems issues directly on behalf of the Central Bank.
-In addition, the activities of leasing, factoring and finance companies are supervised by the Bank.
+The purpose of on-site supervision activities is to form an opinion on the financial soundness and risk profile of the bank, to identify areas where corrective measures need to be taken, and to make recommendations on the measures to be taken.
+The Central Bank supervises all kinds of banking transactions by using the authority granted to it by the Banking Law No. 62/2017 and other relevant laws.
+The Central Bank audits the relationship and balance between the assets, receivables, equity, debts, profit and loss accounts of banks, the determination and analysis of all other factors affecting the financial structure and the information systems of banks.

-On-site Supervision activities are carried out within the framework of risk-oriented supervision plans prepared annually.
+On-site supervision activities are carried out within the framework of risk-oriented supervision plans prepared annually.
 The annual supervision plan starts with a preliminary assessment covering all of the activities of the banks to be supervised, and this assessment is carried out in a way that includes all the banks each year, with a significant portion of activities to be carried out separately.